1MikeMakuch/mqtt-load-test/README.md

 Example: demonstrate the throttling implemented in the aws-iot-device-sdk

-By using a single mqtt client for publishing and one mqtt client with a subscription, we can see that the aws client throttles publishes at a much lower rate than the hard limit of 100 per second per client https://docs.aws.amazon.com/general/latest/gr/iot-core.html In fact this rate is limited by the drainTimeMs in `aws-iot-device-sdk/device/index.js lines ~ 370:`
+By using a single mqtt/aws-iot-device-sdk client for publishing and one client with a subscription, we can see that the aws client throttles publishes at a much lower rate than the hard limit of 100 per second per client https://docs.aws.amazon.com/general/latest/gr/iot-core.html#message-broker-limits In fact this rate is limited by the drainTimeMs in

+`aws-iot-device-sdk/device/index.js lines ~ 370:`

 ```
     //